 Vincenzo was born in San Diego, California, the son of two Little Italy locally raised natives, Nick Bruno and Rosalie D’Acquisto.
 Both the Bruno and D’Acquisto families have been extensively involved in the Little Italy community as residents and business owners.
 Vincenzo’s grandfather (who he was named after) came to Little Italy in 1949 and was the proprietor of the famous Vincenzo’s Barber Shop on India Street while also working at his father’s restaurant, the critically acclaimed Venetian Restaurant in Point Loma.

 The young Vincenzo is an aspiring entrepreneur looking to build upon his family’s heritage as well as his passion for the restaurant business.
 He will be consulted and financially assisted by his father, Nick, who has experience in consulting various restaurants throughout Little Italy.
-Vincenzo will graduate from San Diego State University in 2016 with a degree in Business Management with an emphasis in Accounting.
+Vincenzo graduated from San Diego State University in 2016 with a degree in Business Management with an emphasis in Accounting.
 While attending college, Vincenzo has worked at one of Little Italy’s most well known food establishments where he has held various positions to help him further understand the restaurant business.
 He looks forward to continuing his family’s legacy of serving the community and others at RoVino Rotisserie + Wine.